 You should always refinance private student loans if you can 1) find a lower interest rate and 2) afford the payment.
 The student loan refinancing calculator above will show you how much you could save.

 For federal student loans, you should only refinance if the following three points hold true:

 - You have at least three months’ expenses in the bank (emergency fund)

-- There’s no chance you could benefit from the Public Service Loan Forgiveness program (PSLF).
+- There’s no chance you could benefit from Public Service Loan Forgiveness program (PSLF)

 When you refinance, you lose government protections.
 If you don’t have an emergency fund, the savings shown on this refinancing calculator are pointless because you won’t be able to make the payments.